-- C34 Fences and walls facing Cliff Street are to be a maximum 1.8m in height and to be constructed in traditional timber paling or, preferably rendered, masonry. - C35 Side fences are to be traditional timber paling of a maximum 1.8m in height, reducing to 1.2m at the building alignment.
+- C34 Fences and walls facing Cliff Street are to be a maximum 1.8m in height and to be constructed in traditional timber paling or, preferably rendered, masonry.

-- C36 A maximum two car width single storey garage or carport structure may be built to the Victoria Street frontage provided that it is visually integrated with the street wall (Figure 60). - C37 The total street frontage width of garage or carport structures is to be no greater than 50% of the street frontage width of the property. - C38 Garages to the street frontage are to be 3.3m maximum in height.
+- C36 A maximum two car width single storey garage or carport structure may be built to the Victoria Street frontage provided that it is visually integrated with the street wall (Figure 60).

+C37 The total street frontage width of garage or of the street frontage width - Repealed by MDCP 2015 Amendment NO C38 Garages to the street frontage are to be 3.3m maximum in height.
 Any higher development